top of page

 The Magdala Story

 But I also knew that prayer was often the first thing to get pushed aside.
-In between planning programs, making copies, recruiting volunteers, ordering food, adjusting budgets, answering e-mails, and doing all of the things that come with being continually underresourced and spread too thin, my best intentions became my last resort.
+In between planning programs, making copies, recruiting volunteers, ordering food, adjusting budgets, answering e-mails, and doing all of the things that come with being continually spread too thin, my best intentions became my last resort.
 I found myself texting a quick prayer request just before a program launch or an important meeting.
-Quite frankly sometimes I forgot to pray or ask for prayer altogether.
+Or frankly, I forgot altogether.

-Then five years later, I came home.
-I was a mom to two small children and didn't want to neglect my primary vocation for the sake of my secondary one.
-Stepping away from full-time ministry to give my family my focused time was a true gift, but suddenly I faced new challenges.
-The work itself wasn't objectively hard (changing diapers, making meals, and doing laundry is pretty mindless stuff), but it was nonstop and often lonely, even with plenty of playdates.
+Then I came home.
+I was a mom to small children and didn't want to neglect my primary vocation for the sake of my secondary one.
+Stepping away from full-time ministry to be with my family was a gift, but suddenly I faced new challenges.
+The work itself wasn't objectively hard (diapers, meals, and laundry are pretty mindless stuff), but it was nonstop and often lonely.
 My contribution felt invisible.
 I longed for meaning in the mundane.

-Right around then, my pastor asked if I would coordinate a Seven Sisters Apostolate for our parish.
-It was such a beautiful idea.
-I wanted to say yes, but struggled with the commitment to a weekly holy hour.
-(Believe me, there's nothing I would have loved more than an hour of silent Adoration each week, but the relentless demands of young kids, a husband working full-time, and a household to manage made me hesitate).
+Around then, my pastor asked if I would coordinate a Seven Sisters Apostolate for him.
+It was such a beautiful idea and I wanted to say yes, but I struggled with the commitment to a weekly holy hour.
+As much as I would have loved the opportunity for silent prayer, the relentless demands of young kids, a husband working long hours, and a household to manage made me hesitate.
+After a lot of thought and prayer, I begrudgingly told my pastor “no.”

-As I invited friends of mine to join me in planting the first grove, I quickly discovered that others loved the idea as much as I did.
-It gave us a way to "bottle up" the very real sufferings of the daily grind, offering them for the salvation of the world...or at least, those who needed it most.
+As I invited friends to "plant" the first grove, I discovered they loved the idea, too!
+It gave us a way to “bottle” up our very real sufferings, offering them for the salvation of the world...or at least those who needed them most.

 Jacqueline